-Some locations offer more preferential policies to foreign investment based on the local economic priorities, such as the pilot free trade zones (FTZs).
+Some locations offer more preferential policies to foreign investment based on the local economic priorities, such as the Guangdong-Hong Kong-Macao Greater Bay Area (GBA), the Hainan Free Trade Port (FTP), Western China, and the pilot free trade zones (FTZs).
 By far, China has established 21 FTZs, which constitutes part of China's efforts to transform into a more innovative, service, and consumption-driven economy and the creation of sustainable and high-end manufacturing capacity to attract international businesses.